 Nuke was removed from the map pool in March 2015 and was not added back into the game until Operation Wildfire in February 2016 (it was added to the map pool shortly after).
 The revamped version is entirely different graphically, but almost the same gameplay-wise, which has disappointed a lot of players and fans.

-The map is still heavily CT sided (55.2% CT rounds won* in the past year**) although with the general changes to CS:GO and further alterations to the map, like vent access between the sites, it is slightly more T sided (45.0% won in 2018 compared to just 32.9% in 2015*) than before.
+The map is still heavily CT-sided (57.1%* rounds won by the CT side during 2022**) although with the general changes to CS:GO and further alterations to the map, like vent access between the sites, it is slightly more T-sided than before (42.9%* rounds won by the T side during 2022** compared to just 32.9% in 2015*).

 Only time will tell if the map will prove to be a stable and popular addition to the game, or will become a popularly banned map

 The main issue for Nuke overall is the layout.
 It is incredibly difficult to catch all of the action as a viewer, as both bombsites are on top of one another.
 This makes the stream feel disjointed and you seem to only get half the story - something that really hurts the map viewer-wise.

 Nuke being heavily CT-sided hasn’t stopped it from being a highly played map during 2022** with it being played over 1,500 times.
 This makes it the third-most played map during 2022**.
 It has seen many changes during its time in and out of the active map pool and it seems to be the map played by the current dominant teams, with it being a staple pick for during the era of Astralis and a current pick for FaZe Clan and NAVI.